Skip to content

 Land Acknowledgement

-SYRCL works throughout the Yuba River watershed on the Ancestral and Traditional homelands of the Nisenan, and includes shared boundaries with the Mountain Maidu, Konkow, and Washoe peoples.
+SYRCL works throughout the Yuba River watershed on the Ancestral and Traditional Homelands of the Nisenan Tribe, and includes shared boundaries with the Mountain Maidu, Konkow, and Washoe peoples.
 These nations have lived here for millennia and live here still.

 We acknowledge and mourn the painful history of genocide and the devastation of lands and waters irreversibly altered.
-We are grateful for opportunities to partner with Indigenous peoples to create a shared vision and rebalance our relationship to this place.
+We are grateful for opportunities to partner with the tribes to create a shared vision and rebalance our relationship to this place.

 South Yuba River Citizens League